 Riccioli and Francesco Maria Grimaldi.
-In 1669, he moved to France on the invitation of Colbert to help set up and become the first director of the new Paris Observatory.
+In 1669, he moved to France on the invitation of Jean-Baptiste Colbert to help found and become the first director of the new Paris Observatory.
 Cassini ordered a 34-foot telescope from the great instrument maker Giuseppe Campani for the new observatory, which would prove to be crucial in the creation of his lunar map.

 Cassini made approximately 60 drawings of the moon between 1671 and 1679, with the assistance of the artists Sebastien Leclerc and Jean Patigny.
 The observations took place, when possible, during lunar eclipses, which provided unusual light patterns and a clearer view of the surface.
-57 of these drawings remain in the library of the Paris Observatory.
-The copperplate for the map, engraved by Claude Mellan, was created with the help of the drawings.
+The library of the Paris Observatory retains 57 of these drawings.
+The copperplate for the map was created from the drawings and engraved by Claude Mellan, who had also engraved Pierre Gassendi's lunar map in 1637.
 Both the technology and the observations made were so exciting that a manuscript map of lunar features appears in a 1680 painting at Versailles by Henri Testelin, showing Colbert introducing members of the Academy of Sciences to Louis XIV.

 The three-dimensional quality given to the lunar features by Patigny and Mellan remained unsurpassed until the advent of photography.
 It was the first accurate map of the moon, completely "overshadowing" the contributions of Cassini's predecessors, which were highly stylised and lacked interior detail.
 Contemporary observers commented on their simplicity: Robert Hooke compared the portrayal of the lunar formation Hipparchus by Johannes Johannes Hevelius and Cassini's teacher Riccioli to show the relative paucity of information they provided.
 Cassini's map, however, shows a level of detail visible only through a telescope of twenty feet in length or longer.
 The dimensions and positions of the major features are reasonably accurate, but the map's real strength lies in the wealth of verifiable information given on the lunar limb.
 The moon is oriented to the south, but with the lunar axis rotated about 30-45 degrees clockwise.
 As well as representing a scientific advance, Cassini's map also staked a claim in a religious dispute.
 The moon had long been associated with the Virgin Mary, and an analogy drawn between the supposed purity of its surface and her chastity.
 Observations of the moon from Galileo onwards, however, had shown that the moon's surface was, in fact, far from perfect.
 It was covered with mountain ranges and pitted with craters.
 Cassini's map was another firm rebuttal of the theory of the immaculate moon: despite this, Catholic astronomers only gave up the concept at the end of the seventeenth century.